-A day after the terrorist attacks on the USA of 11 September 2001, Roger Michell had the WTC towers digitally removed from the opening main title sequence in the film.
-In the DVD commentary, he admitted that it was a mistake to erase them and make it appear as if they did not exist.
+A day after the terrorist attacks of September 11, 2001, Roger Michell had the World Trade Center towers digitally removed from the opening main title sequence in the film.
+In the DVD commentary, he admitted that it was a mistake to erase them, and make it appear as if they did not exist.
 During the re-editing of the film, Michell reinserted them as a tribute.
 See more »

 Was this review helpful to you?